-Harmful and more dangerous than too high pressure, however, is too low tyre pressure.
+Harmful and more dangerous than too high a pressure, however, is tyre pressure that is too low.
 This is the unanimous opinion of experts.
-Already 0.2 bar less air in the tyre affects the mileage and the fuel consumption.
-At a constant 0.4 bar too little, the wear even increases by a considerable 30 percent!
-Apart from that, the structure of the tyre is affected, in addition, the braking distance is sometimes extended enormously.
+Even if the tyre pressure lessens by 0.2 bar, it affects the mileage and fuel performance of the car.
+At a constant 0.4 bar tyre pressure, the wear even increases by a considerable 30 per cent.
+Apart from that, the structure of the tyre also gets affected, and the braking distance is sometimes extended enormously.

-Where to find the information about the right tyre pressure
+How to find information about the right tyre pressure?

-The optimum tyre air pressure, both for summer tyres and for winter tyres, is specified by the automaker.
-You will find the information about the right tyre pressure:
+The optimum tyre air pressure, both for summer tyres and for winter tyres, is specified by the manufacturer.
+Look for the following places to find out the information about the right tyre pressure:

 • in the manual